Dalkeith Palace: The medieval castle

-From June 1574, Regent Morton, who had been captured at the siege of 1548, extended the castle.
-Sir John Forster, an English border warden captured at the Raid of the Redeswire, was held in the palace in July 1575.
+James VI and Charles I

 When King James VI reached his majority in October 1579, following celebrations in Edinburgh, Morton entertained the young king at Dalkeith Castle.

 James VI and Anne of Denmark frequently stayed at the castle.
 While they were in residence in August 1592, a prisoner John Wemyss of Logie escaped through their bedchamber, helped by the queen's servant, Margaret Vinstarr.
 In 1598 the royal master of work William Schaw prepared a nursery for the queen at Dalkeith Castle and Princess Margaret was born there on Christmas Eve.

 In August 1601 the infant Prince Charles was seriously ill while staying at the castle, but recovered.
+During his illness, Anne of Denmark wrote a controversial letter to Cardinal Borghese.

 William, 6th Earl of Morton had the brewhouse, gates, and drawbridge repaired.
 James VI visited the palace on 11 June 1617.
 Andrew Simson presented a Latin poem celebrating the palace's grounds and describing the song of the Dalkeith nightingale.
+A list of luxurious furnishings in the castle in 1622 details a bed with curtains of grey and purple damask and cloth of silver in the "Queen's chamber".

 William, 7th Earl of Morton, Treasurer of Scotland, entertained King Charles I during his visit to Scotland in 1633.
 The king liked the place so much he considered buying the estate and turning it into a deer park.
 By 1637, Charles had decided to buy the castle and estate from Lord Morton.
 The castle was re-fortified and strengthened in order to prepare it for the king.
 Among other alterations, Charles I built an additional drawbridge and extra defences.
 With the Wars of the Three Kingdoms, Charles I found it difficult to complete his purchase of Dalkeith, and the castle was eventually returned to the Earl of Morton.